mozilla/mig/README.md

 * Query a pool of endpoints to verify the presence of a specific indicators (similar to IOC, but we use a different format)
 * Provide response mechanisms to lock down compromised endpoints
-* Periodically verify endpoint's compliance with the Security Policies
+* Periodically verify endpoint's compliance with the security requirements

 Features
 --------